srl295/srl295.github.io/source/_posts/code-hive-2022.md

 ## Next keystrokes

 As mentioned above, the spec work and the implementation work go hand-in-hand, giving leverage to the prospect of a major sea change in ease of keyboard implementation.
 As of last week, we have the first actual keystrokes processed using a prototype CLDR keyboard.
-But that’s for another post.
+But that’s for another post: {% post_link ldml-keyman-kbd-progress “Keyboard Progress” %}

 -----